ypei23/twitter_postgres/README.md

 > then the output of the `SELECT` commands in each test case should be the same for each database.
 > The assignment is worth 32 points (16 points per database).
 > If you pass all test cases for a database, you will get 16 points.
-> If you fail any test cases, you will receive -8 points for the first test case and -1 point for each additional failing test case.
+> If you fail any test cases, you will receive -8 points for the first test case and -4 points for each additional failing test case.

 > **HINT:**
 > As you debug your insert code, you may need to delete your database.